-- No approval is required to remove trees that are uprooted, trees that have fallen across structures, or trees that have fallen on the ground. - Upon receipt of a written application stating "No Changes", Staff will issue a permit to repair damage to a structure that restores it to the previously existing condition.
+- No approval is required to remove trees that are uprooted, trees that have fallen across structures, or trees that have fallen on the ground. - Upon receipt of an application stating "No Changes", Staff will issue approval to repair damage to a structure that restores it to the previously existing condition.
 Please complete the appropriate form, which will be available on our website, or come to the Association Office for forms and instructions.
-No fee is required, however, Owner must contact Association Staff once repairs are made so they may inspect to confirm no changes were made.
-Association Staff will then issue a letter accordingly for the Owner. - MSC approval is required for changes or modifications from previously existing conditions (changes to material on roofs, landscaping, color or exterior materials, fencing, replacements of playforts, pools, etc.) Submit plans to the Association Office. - ARC approval is required for rebuilding with proposed exterior changes and/or additions or changes required by current applicable building codes, ordinances, rules, regulations, or guidelines.
-All applicable ARC review procedures apply.
-Examples include roof form change, door and window changes, architectural changes, site changes and/or complete renovation. - RRC & MSC meetings schedule: Depending on damages sustained, the Committees will increase the normal meeting schedule for a period of time to be specified on www.siennanet.com. - If you have house plans, it is recommended that you bring a hard copy of the plans with you during an evacuation or render the plans to a CD ROM so they can be easily transported and protected from the weather.
+No fee is required; however, Owner must contact Association Staff once repairs are made so they may inspect to confirm no changes were made.
+Association Staff will then issue a letter accordingly for the Owner. - Approval is required for changes or modifications from previously existing conditions (changes to material on roofs, landscaping, color or exterior materials, fencing, replacements of playforts, pools, etc.) Submit plans to the Association via our website.

-All rebuilding approvals will be subject to the Association's architectural guidelines and to Missouri City's permitting process.
+- Approval is required for rebuilding with proposed exterior changes and/or additions or changes required by current applicable building codes, ordinances, rules, regulations, or guidelines.
+All applicable architectural review procedures apply.
+Examples include roof form change, door and window changes, architectural changes, site changes and/or complete renovation.
+If you have house plans, it is recommended that you bring a hard or digital copy of the plans with you during an evacuation. - All rebuilding approvals will be subject to the Association's architectural quidelines and to Missouri City's permitting process.